 Teachers will support the Cinnabar District Wellness Policy by limiting food used for class activities.
 Therefore, students may celebrate at school with healthy snacks for everyone in the class.
-No cupcakes, no cakes, and no balloons.
-Also, please mail party invitations unless the whole class is being invited.
+No cupcakes, cakes or balloons.
+Also, please send party invitations, via U.S. Postal mail, unless the whole class is being invited.